Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Experimental Validation

 \section{Experimental Validation}

 In this section, we demonstrate practical feasibility through hardware experiments with a leader-follower pair of ground mobile robots.
 These tests validate theoretical predictions and assess the robustness against real-world challenges, including sensor noise, communication delays, and actuation constraints.
 The testbed comprises two infrared reflective marker-equipped TurtleBot3 Burger robots ($v_{max}=0.22\text{m/s}$).
 They are tracked by a six-camera OptiTrack system providing sub-millimetre accuracy at $120\text{Hz}$.
 A centralised node computes relative angles ($\gamma_j - \gamma_i$ and $\lambda_{ji} - \gamma_i$) from the tracking data and transmits commands via WiFi.
 To ensure faster convergence, the leader was pre-positioned on a 0.7 m radius circle, while the follower started from an arbitrary condition.
+The leader's and follower's linear speeds were set to 0.105\,m/s and 0.15\,m/s, respectively.
+Their respective initial positions were $(0.7\,\text{m}, 0\,\text{m})$ and $(0.87\,\text{m}, 0.16\,\text{m})$, with initial headings of $90^\circ$ and $139^\circ$.